Château Phélan Ségur - Saint-Estèphe 2018

 Wine rated (2021 guide) 95/100

-Aromas of blackcurrant, spice and flowers lead to a medium-bodied palate with fine tannins and a delicious, savory finish.
-So pleasant to drink now, but will improve with age.
+Aromas of blackcurrant, spices, and flowers lead to a medium-bodied palate with fine tannins and a delicious, flavorful finish.
+So enjoyable to drink now, but it will improve with age.
 Very refined and balanced.
 Try after 2022.

 Terre de Vins